helloextend/extend-woocommerce/Readme.md

 ### Getting Started

-`npm start` will automate the build and start the app.
+`yarn start` will automate the build and start the app.
 This nukes the build folder as well.

-`npm build` will build a new version. `npm start` calls upon this script.
+`yarn build` will build a new version. `npm start` calls upon this script.

-`yarn tsc` will lint your files for you.
+`yarn lint` will lint your files for you.

+### Structure
+`/src` houses the source files

+`/build` houses the compiled files once `yarn build`

+> `yarn start` calls upon `yarn build`

-### Building
+### Contribution Rules
-`npm start`
+**🛑 DO NOT CIRCUMVENT GIT HOOKS 🛑**

+Fix your errors and warnings, and then push.
+Do not change any of the config files without everyones approval.

 ### Authors
 Marko Crnkovic